 - a.
-If the District determines that a Project Developer or Municipality has misused SCW Program revenues, the District may issue a written notice to the Project Developer or Municipality of that determination and to refund those revenues, including associated interest, to the District within thirty (30) days of notification. - b.
-Revenues refunded by a Project Developer or Municipality will, at the District's discretion, be reassigned and used to plan, implement, and maintain Projects in accordance with the following:

-- SCW Program revenues refunded by a Municipality will be used to fund Municipal or Regional Projects that are located within the jurisdiction of the Municipality. - SCW Program revenues refunded by a Project Developer will be used to implement Projects in the same Watershed Area from which the revenues were collected. - c.
+If the District determines that an Infrastructure Program Project Developer or Municipality has misused SCW Program revenues, the District may issue a written notice to the Infrastructure Program Project Developer or Municipality of that determination and to refund those revenues, including associated interest, to the District within twenty (20) business days of notification. - b.
+Revenues refunded by an Infrastructure Program Project Developer or Municipality will, at the District's discretion, be reassigned and used to plan, implement, and maintain Projects in accordance with the following: - SCW Program revenues refunded by a Municipality will be used to fund Municipal or Regional Projects that are located within the jurisdiction of the Municipality. - SCW Program revenues refunded by an Infrastructure Program Project Developer will be used to implement Projects in the same Watershed Area from which the revenues were collected. - c.
 Failure to comply with a notice to refund revenues by the required date will result in immediate suspension of future SCW Program revenue disbursements to that entity until such time as revenues are refunded. - d.
-If the District determines that a Municipality or Project Developer has failed to comply with any applicable requirement of the Program, the District, at its discretion, may issue a written notice to the Municipality or Project Developer of that determination and that the District will withhold future disbursements of SCW Program revenues pending compliance.
-Withheld disbursements will be retained by the District for a period of five (5) years after which, if the violation has not been resolved, they will revert back to the respective Watershed Area Steering Committee for reprogramming to another Project. - e.
-If a Project Developer or Municipality disputes a determination by the District, as described above, the Project Developer or Municipality may submit a notice of appeal to the District not later than ten (10) business days from the date of the written notice from the District.
+If the District determines that a Municipality or Infrastructure Program Project Developer has failed to comply with any applicable requirement of the Program, the District, at its discretion, may issue a written notice to the Municipality or Project Developer of that determination and that the District will withhold future disbursements of SCW Program revenues pending compliance.
+Withheld disbursements will be retained by the District for a period of five (5) years after which, if the violation has not been resolved, withheld disbursements will revert back to the respective Watershed Area Steering Committee for reprogramming to another Project.

+e.
+If an Infrastructure Program Project Developer or Municipality disputes a determination by the District, as described above, the Project Developer or Municipality may submit a notice of appeal to the District not later than twenty (20) business days from the date of the written notice from the District.
 The District will appoint a hearing officer to conduct a hearing on the appeal.
-The submission of a notice of appeal does not relieve the Municipality or Project Developer of the obligation to refund the SCW Program revenues in dispute.
+The submission of a notice of appeal does not relieve the Municipality or Infrastructure Program Project Developer of the obligation to refund the SCW Program revenues in dispute.
 If the hearing officer determines an adjustment is required, that adjustment will be reflected in the next disbursement of SCW Program revenues.